rosecricchio/csc210/WeatherApp/README.md

 In the client folder are all of the React components for the webpages.
 Home.js renders the signin screen, preferences screen, or weather screen based on the values of certain variables (we test to see if preferences have been completed or not, if the user has a token and can be automatically logged in or not).
 Preferences.js contains the functions and render method relevant to the preferences survey, and WeatherScreen.js functions similarly.

 MongoDB, and specifically Mongoose, a library for Node.js and MongoDB, is used for the database component.
 User, UserPreference, and UserSession objects are stored.

+Requirements:
+-A MongoDB database is used to persists the app's data using the User, UserPreference, and UserSession models.
+-get/post requests are used to put data into and get data from the database.
+-The frontend displays data based on the results from the third party api and the user-entered preferences.